 Create a new project in Visual Studio.
 For this example we chose a command line application.
-After creating the project ensure the build target is set to '.NET Framework 4' and that the Platform Target is set to 'Any CPU'
+After creating the project ensure the build target is set to '.NET Framework 4' or later (do not select a Client Profile version of the .NET Framework) and that the Platform Target is set to 'Any CPU'